Product-Led-Growth: Ultimate guide to hacking your product growth

 You identified the “quality users” and the acquisition channel.
 Now focus on turning free trial users into paid ones.

-How Dashly’s Team Works 👇
+How Dashly Works 👇

-At Dashly, the growth team was formed a few years after the product creation.
-During that time, we had already learned how to attract users to the trial version of the product, retain them, and monetize the service.
+At Dashly, the growth department was formed a few years after the product creation.
+During that time, we had already learned how to:

 However, we faced a challenge: we wanted to grow by five times annually, but we only achieved a 1.5 times increase.
 Therefore, we needed to scale user acquisition.